-- NOW King David was old, advanced in age; and they covered him with clothes, but he could not keep warm. - 2 So his servants said to him, "Let them seek a young virgin for my lord the king, and let her attend the king and become his nurse; and let her lie in your bosom, that my lord the king may keep warm." - 3 So they searched for a beautiful girl throughout all the territory of Israel, and found Abishag the Shunammite, and brought her to the king. - 4 The girl was very beautiful; and she became the king's nurse and served him, but the king did not cohabit with her. - 5 Now Adonijah the son of Haggith exalted himself, saying, "I will be king."
-So he prepared for himself chariots and horsemen with fifty men to run before him. - 6 His father had never crossed him at any time by asking, "Why have you done so?"
-And he was also a very handsome man, and he was born after Absalom. - 7 He had conferred with Joab the son of Zeruiah and with Abiathar the priest; and following Adonijah they helped him. - 8 But Zadok the priest, Benaiah the son of Jehoiada, Nathan the prophet, Shimei, Rei, and the mighty men who belonged to David, were not with Adonijah. - 9 Adonijah sacrificed sheep and oxen and fatlings by the stone of Zoheleth, which is beside En-rogel; and he invited all his brothers, the king's sons, and all the men of Judah, the king's servants. - 10 But he did not invite Nathan the prophet, Benaiah, the mighty men, and Solomon his brother.
+- NOW King David was old and advanced in years.
+And although they covered him with clothes, he could not get warm. - 2 Therefore his servants said to him, "Let a young woman be sought for my lord the king, and let her wait on the king and be in his service.
+Let her lie in your arms, that my lord the king may be warm." - 3 So they sought for a beautiful young woman throughout all the territory of Israel, and found Abishag the Shunammite, and brought her to the king. - 4 The young woman was very beautiful, and she was of service to the king and attended to him, but the king knew her not. - 5 Now Adonijah the son of Haggith exalted himself, saying, "I will be king."
+And he prepared for himself chariots and horsemen, and fifty men to run before him - 6 His father had never at any time displeased him by asking, "Why have you done thus and so?"
+He was also a very handsome man, and he was born next after Absalom. - 7 He conferred with Joab the son of Zeruiah and with Abiathar the priest.
+And they followed Adonijah and helped him. - 8 But Zadok the priest and Benaiah the son of Jehoiada and Nathan the prophet and Shimei and Rei and David's mighty men were not with Adonijah. - Adonijah sacrificed sheep, oxen, and fattened cattle by the Serpent's Stone, which is beside En-rogel, and he invited all his brothers, the king's sons, and all the royal officials of Judah, - but he did not invite Nathan the prophet or Benaiah or the mighty men or Solomon his brother.